 Health and safety protocols have been developed for Jamatkhana operations and practices.
 The principles are anchored around physical distancing, personal hygiene, and personal responsibility, while prioritizing the health, safety, and wellbeing of the Jamat.

-The Jamati Institutions are closely monitoring developments related to the Omicron variant.
-Given the spread of the Omicron variant in the U.S. and in our Jamat, and with the new CDC guidance, please note the following updates to our Jamati protocols to ensure the Jamat’s collective safety and wellbeing:
+The Jamati Institutions continue to monitor developments related to the COVID-19 pandemic in the U.S. and in our Jamat, and recommendations from public health authorities and the CDC.
+Please note the following updates to our Jamati protocols:

 Jamatkhana Attendance Protocols Related to COVID-19: